oracle/graalpython/docs/user/PythonStandaloneBinaries.md

 ## Security Considerations

-Creating a native executable or a JAR that includes the Python code could be seen as a mild form of obfuscation, but it does not protect your source code.
+Creating a native executable or a JAR file that includes the Python code could be seen as a mild form of obfuscation, but it does not protect your source code.
-While the Python sources are not stored verbatim into the image (only the GraalPy bytecode is), that bytecode is easy to convert back into Python sources.
+While the Python sources are not stored verbatim into the executable (only the GraalPy bytecode is stored), that bytecode is easy to convert back into Python sources.
 If stronger protection for the included Python source code is required, consider, for example, encryption of the resources before building the native executable, and adding appropriate decryption into the generated virtual file system.